Cryptographic Specifications of CryptPeer

 | KDF key outputs | 256 bits |

-Annex B – Key Derivation Pseudo-code
+Annex B – Public Derivation Pseudocode

 B.1 Derivation of K_seg